Lysakers/beautiful-jekyll/_posts/2018-04-29-first-post.md

 And then a codeblock with lines mubers:

-{% highlight javascript linenos %}
+{% highlight powershell linenos %}
 Get-ADgroupMember -filter * | foreach {
 	Get-ADsuer -identity $_
 }